Panelists discuss the links between democratic governance and global health.

 So I said I’d talk briefly about health data, a little bit my own research, and then now to try to pull it all together.
 So the question is, why do these things matter and how, in my mind, are they connected?
 So two things come to mind right away.
 The first Tom already alluded to.
 He, without saying it, was talking about what academics will call the epidemiological transition.
 And so the epidemiological transition may sound a little fancy, but the idea is that the epidemiology is essentially: What are we dying from?
 And the transition is the fact that what we are dying from is changing over time.

 And the hypothesis of that epidemiological transition was highlighted in some of the slides that Tom already showed.
 But it is that over time there’s movement away from infectious and communicable diseases towards noncommunicable diseases.
-And I think my point, as a—as a health, you know, scientist studying specifically metrics, is that you really need that cause-specific information to be able to test the hypothesis of the epidemiological transition.
+And I think my point, as a a health scientist studying specifically metrics, is that you really need that cause-specific information to be able to test the hypothesis of the epidemiological transition.
 And it’s really only with cause-specific information that we understand what people are dying from.

 The other thing that I think is really interesting about the epidemiological transition is that the rate of this transition has been changing.
 And I think that doubles back to some of the things that we talked about, or I mentioned earlier, related to development assistance for health and technology changes.
 And so in the past, where transitioning from high-mortality related to infectious diseases and moving to noncommunicable diseases may have taken a set amount of time, we see that more recently, especially in low and lower-middle income countries, that transition is happening much faster.